mcorrand/slate/source/index.html.md

-*   Logo: an image to be displayed to end-users authorizing your application on their account.
+*   **Logo**: an image to be displayed to end-users authorizing your application on their account.
 Size is 100px by 100px
-*   Name, Website and Description: displayed to end-users so they can identify your app
+*   **Name and Description**: displayed to end-users so they can identify your app
+*   **Websites**: a list of websites where you will display the calendar, as full URLs, space separated.
+They must be secured websites (start with https). **You will not be able to embed the booking widget on any website not listed here.**
-*   Redirect URIs: space separated list of allowed URIs you control for post-auth redirect
+*   **Redirect URIs**: space separated list of allowed URIs you control for post-auth redirect
-*   Webhook Endpoint: endpoint where Check-in Sherpa will send change notifications
+*   **Webhook Endpoint**: endpoint where Check-in Sherpa will send change notifications

 Once you save your application, you are redirected to a page where you can see your client_id and client_secret.